GSA/fpki-guides/_includes/apple_trust_store_installation.md

 </video>
 <br>

-#### Install Using Apple Keychain Access
+#### Install COMMON Using Apple Keychain Access

+##### System Keychain
-{% include alert-info.html content="These steps will redistribute COMMON to the System Keychain.
-It is recommended that only system administrators use these steps.
+{% include alert-info.html content="These steps will install COMMON in the System Keychain.
+Only system administrators should use these steps.
 Non-administrators will encounter permission errors." %}

 1. Click the **Spotlight** icon and search for *Keychain Access*.
 2. Double-click the **Keychain Access** icon to open the application.